Quantization of the Universe as a Dirac Particle: Geometrical Unification of Gravitation, Dark Energy and Multiverses: Quantization

 \section{Quantization}

-Having the description of a relativistic particle for the Universe, we can go further in our scheme and attempt to quantize this theory.
-First, let us rewrite the Lagrangian \eqref{LF1} as
+We have showed that the FRWq dynamics may be described completely in terms of a Lagrangian similar to that of a relativistic particle.
+We can now go further in our scheme and proceed to quantize this model described by FRWq Lagrangian.